Have questions? We're here to help!

 If the user is hurt or the bicycle is damaged due to an accident, call 911 or the Bike Share Toronto customer service line at 855-898-2378 (open 24/7).

 No more than there are for any traditional bikes in the Bike Share Toronto system.
-Just ensure to dock the bike every 30 minutes to avoid overage fees.
+Dock an e-bike in one of Bike Share Toronto's over 900+ stations across the city.

 Bike Share Toronto’s e-bikes provide pedal assist to allow the rider to reach up to 25 km/h.
 All riders are required to wear a helmet while riding an e-bike in accordance with the Highway Traffic Act (HTA)